halynabondar/meal-sharing/README.md

 📅 Making a reservation.

-4️⃣ ✍️ Leaving a review for a meal.
+✍️ Leaving a review for a meal.

-5️⃣ 📈 Sorting meals by different criteria.
+📈 Sorting meals by different criteria.

-6️⃣ 🧹 Filtering meals to find the perfect option.
+🧹 Filtering meals to find the perfect option.

-7️⃣ 🔍 View available meals and see detailed information for each one.
+🔍 View available meals and see detailed information for each one.
-8️⃣ ✍️ A user-friendly interface that makes booking simple and intuitive.

 ## Technologies Used